 Following those lines, the narrator gives way to singer Kellie Coffey, who sings “Can You Remember,” (which may sound familiar to Walt Disney World fans!) the theme song of the fireworks that has a country Christmas sound.

 The show contains instrumental versions of many traditional Christmas songs after “Can You Remember,” with some pyro and effects on Sleeping Beauty Castle to match the tempo of the music.
 Following this music, the conclusion to “Can You Remember” plays, before the narrator remind the audience to “cherish the holidays forever, and always believe.”
+The entire soundtrack of Believe… In Holiday Magic can be found on the “Disneyland Holiday Magic” CD.

 The grand finale of the fireworks then burst above Sleeping Beauty Castle.